 I didn’t know senior citizens could party so hard!

-I started my journey to Livingston by jumping on a water taxi after a crazy bone-rattling 5 hour pickup truck ride through the mountains.
-The hour-long boat ride ran along the Rio Dulce river, through a jungle canyon with 300 ft. hight cliffs on either side, and then out to sea.
+I started my journey to Livingston by jumping on a water taxi after a crazy bone-rattling 5-hour pickup truck ride through the mountains.
+The hour-long boat ride ran along the Rio Dulce river, through a jungle canyon with 300 ft. high cliffs on either side and then out to sea.

 While I was wandering around in the afternoon, I stumbled upon a Garifuna block party.
-Reagaton music blasted from a moblie DJ station on the the back of a pickup truck while 65+ year old men & women danced in the street.
+Reagaton music blasted from a mobile DJ station on the back of a pickup truck while 65+ year old men & women danced in the street.

 There were people of all ages there, but this older crowd was a bit larger and livelier than the rest!
 They were dressed in Sunday-Best clothes, and taking turns with a giant bottle of rum.